14 Focused Assessment- Musculoskeletal System/Mobility

 Active Range of Motion: Patient performs the exercise independently without any assistance.

-Active Assisted Range of Motion: Patient moves the joints with some effort and requires some assistance from someone or equipment.
+Active Assisted Range of Motion: Patient moves the joints with some effort and requires some assistance from another person or equipment.

 Passive Range of Motion: Patient does not perform any movement and depends totally on someone (therapist) or equipment to perform ROM.